 - Doctor of Musical Arts in music composition

-Scholarship support is available for talented undergraduate student.
+Scholarship support is available for talented undergraduate students.
 Assistantships that include full-tuition remission plus a stipend are available for graduate music majors.

 Blaise Ferrandino, BM, MM, DMA – Division Chair